mantoni/impl.js/README.md

 ## Compatibility

-The test suite runs against there environments:
+The test suite runs against these environments:

 - Node 0.10, 0.12
 - PhantomJS 1.9